 'Book on Demand', an exhibition of 12 books created by Zoë to test the possibilities and limits of current print-on-demand technology, was held in 2014.

-Hybrid books; publication design; digital publishing; illustration; illustrated books; future of print; materiality, text analysis and information visualisation; library archives as sites for design research; paratext, and; alternate forms of publishing academic research.
+Hybrid books; publication design; digital publishing; illustration; illustrated books; future of print; materiality, text analysis and information visualisation; library archives as sites for design research; climate change communication; paratext, and; alternate forms of publishing academic research.

-Visual Communication Design: publication design; artist's books; typography; reflective writing; illustration.
+Visual Communication Design: publication design; artist's books; typography; reflective writing; critical practice, research through design, illustration.

 This paper demonstrates how involving a designer from the start of a publishing project can shift the way books are conceived and produced.
 It references Gerard Genette's paratextual theory to explain how designers might transition from generating the material paratext for a book (cover and internal design/typesetting) to collaborating with writers on the development of the primary text (the content of the book).
 Using the print-on-demand book Analogue Bodies as a case study, the article describes how emerging digital communication, design, and production tools allow designers to collaborate with writers in more experimental ways.